Synthetixio/SIPs/SIPS/sip-keeper-system.md

 Keepers would be able to consume emitted events and different technologies off-chain to check which keeper functions can be processed and manage the system efficiently.

-The keeper contract would be able to allocate an amount of SNX / token rewards cap for each action to prevent abuse of the incentives.
+The keeper contract would be able to allocate an amount of SNX / token rewards for each action to prevent abuse of the incentives.

 Rewards paid in SNX will utilise the `exchangeRates` contract to get the USD value of SNX and the rewards paid will be based in USD value.
 This will ensure that a fair amount of SNX reward is given to keepers to compensate them.